Ice dams on the roof can damage your home

 Schultheis says the best way to prevent ice dams is to control heat loss from your home.

 “In the short-term, remove snow from the roof using a roof rake or push broom, but take care not to damage the roofing materials.
 Doing this work on or below the roof can be very dangerous, and it’s a job best left to the professionals,” Schultheis said.

 Another short-term solution is to stop water from flowing into the structure.
 Schultheis recommends making channels through the ice dam by using a hose with warm tap water.
 Work up from the lower edge of the dam.
 The channel will become ineffective within days.

-For the long term, Schultheis says it is a good idea to increase the ceiling and roof insulation in your home to R-38 to R-49 to cut heat loss.
+For the long-term, Schultheis says it is a good idea to increase the ceiling and roof insulation in your home to R-38 to cut down on heat loss.
 Make sure the ceiling is airtight so warm air cannot flow from the house into the attic space.
 Do this by plugging gaps around plumbing vents, wiring, recessed lights and chimneys.

-“Keep the attic cold by providing at least 2 square feet of attic vent for each 150 square feet of attic area,” he said.
-“Where the roof rafters meet the walls at the eaves, provide 1 1/2-inch clearance between the roof sheathing and the ceiling insulation to allow ventilation.”
+“Keep the attic cold by providing at least two square feet of attic vent for each 150 square feet of attic area,” he said.
+“Where the roof rafters meet the walls at the eaves, provide a one-inch clearance between the roof sheathing and the ceiling insulation to allow ventilation.”

 Use Tab key to loop through the section bellow.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.

 Event date: Dec.
 6, 2019 - Dec.
 7, 2019

 News & articles